Alex-SJuice/UI-designer-for-Processing/README.md

 # UI-designer-for-Processing
  an expandible system for designing and using GUI in Processing projects. it's VERY much a WIP and it is very bare bones currently.
-If you have any suggestions on hat to add, please tell me
-\nthe controls for the designer are as follows:
+If you have any suggestions on hat to add, please tell me. the controls for the designer are as follows:
 #b for button placing
 s for slider placing
 t for text display placing